webqit/.github/profile/README.md

 WebQit is a focused initiative to explore new ways to leverage the web platform!
 We're drawing on learnings from the past decade to develop the tooling, cloud, and xommhnity for web native development.

-We're big on web standards and believe that the best use of our time is to build new technologies that extend the standards, rather than obscure them.
-Our projects are therefore often of proposals and polyfills for new DOM and browser APIs that push the limits to what's possible natively.
+We're big on web standards and are heavily invested in new technologies, proposals and polyfills that extend what's natively available.

-> To learn more, please visit our website: [webqit.io](https://webqit.io).

 ## Motivation